What is Oahu Intergroup?

 - Assists with inquiries from the general public, individuals who think they may have a drinking problem as well as treatment facilities, court and medical professionals seeking information

-- Acts as a liaison between the general public and Area 17 Standing Committees Chairs ensuring we continue to carry the message into the correctional facilities, treatment centers, and hospitals, the elder and professional community.
+- Acts as a liaison between the general public and Hawaii Area 17 Standing Committees Chairs ensuring we continue to carry the message into the correctional facilities, treatment centers, hospitals, as well as the elder and professional community.
 In addition we assist the Public Information committee ensuring the general public has an accurate view of Alcoholics Anonymous.

-- Provides information on local events and maintains an up to date meeting schedule
+- Provides information on local events and maintains an up to date meeting directory

-- Maintains an informative website that includes current meeting and events schedule
+- Maintains an informative website that includes up to date meeting directory and events schedule

-- Creates, updates, and prints Oahu AA meeting schedules
+- When applicable – Creates, updates, and prints Oahu A.A. meeting schedules

 How can I get involved?

-- Serving as an IGR offers a rewarding opportunity to share in Alcoholics Anonymous’ Third Legacy: Service
+- Serve as an IGR it offers a rewarding opportunity to share in Alcoholics Anonymous’ Third Legacy of Service

-- Ensure your group participates in a regular pie split of the money collected in the 7th For more information see pamphlet F3 “Self-Support: Where Money and spirituality Mix”
+- Ensure your group participates in a regular pie split of the funds collected in the 7th Tradition.
+For more information see pamphlet F-3 “Self-Support: Where Money and Spirituality Mix”